Page content starts here:

 Government & Technology

-• transparency, anti-corruption, and open government
+• Transparency, anti-corruption, and promoting open government

-• how we use social media, especially for participation
+• Utilising social media for citizen participation

 Domicil Online - A house log